 PCAF complements other climate initiatives addressing the financial sector, such as:

-PCAF is organized by a steering committee comprised of representatives of: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV) and Triodos Bank.
+PCAF is organized by a steering committee comprised of representatives of: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV), Morgan Stanley, the Net-Zero Asset Owner Alliance (represented by Nordea Life & Pension), NMB Bank, and Triodos Bank.

-PCAF is sponsored by William and Flora Hewlett Foundation.
+PCAF is sponsored by the William and Flora Hewlett Foundation and the IKEA Foundation.
 Various other actors are endorsing and promoting PCAF within their regions or among their members.

 Financial institutions that join PCAF commit to assess and disclose the GHG emissions associated with their portfolio of loans and investments within a period of three years using jointly developed accounting methodologies.
-A commitment letter is available here.
+A commitment letter can be provided on request.